-Watch: Coronavirus Task Force Holds Briefing As Some States Move Toward Reopening

-President Trump is expected to sign an executive order Wednesday temporarily banning immigration to the United States, as the coronavirus pandemic continues to take a crippling toll on the U.S. economy.
+Trump Breaks With Georgia Governor On Reopening Plans

+"I disagree with him on what he's doing," Trump said during the Wednesday coronavirus task force briefing.
+Trump said he had spoken with Kemp to express that he "disagreed strongly" with the governor's decision to reopen the state "in violation of Phase One guidelines."

+Still, Trump has made his own push to re-open the national economy.

-Trump said Tuesday that the ban is intended to ensure that U.S. jobs created after the country re-opens go first to American workers.
-Temporary workers will not be affected by the decree.
+On Wednesday he signed a 60-day immigration ban, which he says is intended to ensure that U.S. jobs created after the country re-opens go first to American workers.
+Trump said that temporary workers will not be affected by the decree.

 The executive order falls in line with Trump's presidency-long campaign to sharply reduce the number of immigrants coming to the United States.
 Calls to build a wall on the U.S.-Mexico border became a rallying cry among his supporters, and Trump has previously used executive order to ban travel to the country from several Muslim-majority nations.